oconnor663/bao/docs/spec.md

 data parameters, you can achieve domain separation with a small amount of overhead by appending some bits to every node.
 See for example the [Sakura coding](https://keccak.team/files/Sakura.pdf), also designed by the Keccak/SHA-3 team.
-Note that the chunk-parent distinguisher may be an initialization parameter (as `node_depth` is), but the root-non-root distinguisher needs to be a finalization parameter (as `last_node` is) or an input suffix.
-Making the root-non-root distinguisher part of initialization would force the implementation to either buffer the first chunk or to hash it both ways.
+Note that the chunk/parent distinguisher may be an initialization parameter (as `node_depth` is), but the root/non-root distinguisher needs to be a finalization parameter (as `last_node` is) or an input suffix.
+Making the root/non-root distinguisher part of initialization would force the implementation to either buffer the first chunk or to hash it both ways.